pivotal/docs-tap/app-live-view/configuring-apps/external-observability-tools.hbs.md

       ```

 Prometheus Helm chart
-: The Prometheus community provides the Prometheus Helm chart, which installs Prometheus on your
+: The Prometheus community provides the Prometheus Helm chart to install Prometheus on your
   Kubernetes cluster.
+  The Helm chart installs scraping job configurations for pods and services tagged with Prometheus
+  scraping annotations and sets up scraping for metrics related to the Kubernetes cluster.
   It includes key components such as Alert Manager, kube-state-metrics, Node Exporter, and Push Gateway.

   For more information, see the [Prometheus Helm chart README](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) in GitHub.